Rage Bait: Neuroscientific Ways To Optimize Your Response

 That recovery speed is one of the best signs your nervous system is getting stronger.

-Closing: you’re allowed to protect your mind
+Closing: you’re allowed practical strategies to protect your digital focus

 Rage bait will always exist because it works.
 But it doesn’t have to work on you.